 Direct from China

-- Slow shipping time.
-It can sometimes take months to receive an order.
+- Slow shipping time It can sometimes take months to receive an order.

-Thinking about maintenance before you buy an electric scooter will save you from pain in the future.
+Thinking about maintenance before you buy an electric scooter will save you from unnecessary pain in the future.
 For example, some electric scooters do not have available replacement parts.
-Buying one of these will mean that you can only send it back to the manufacturer for repairs.
+Buying one of these scooters will mean that you can only send it back to the manufacturer for repairs.

 Still not sure exactly where to begin?

 For a good starting scooter, we recommend something with:

 - 15-mile range